StackInTechDev/supa-next-starter/README.md

     # Start supabase services
     pnpm supabase start

-    # Push the prisma schema to the database
+    # Push the drizzle schema to the database
     pnpm db:push

 ### 2. Start the development server